Akarsh654/My-Previous-Website/README.md

 # My-Personal-Website

-I used the following bunch of tools to build my website from scratch:
+I used the following bunch of tools to build my website from scratch :

 Front-end languages: HTML, CSS, JavaScript
 Front-end frameworks: Bootstrap, jQuery